James McCollum: International career

 In December 2018, he was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
 In January 2019, he was named in Ireland's Test and One Day International (ODI) squads for their series against Afghanistan in India.
 He made his ODI debut for Ireland against Afghanistan on 28 February 2019.
 He made his Test debut for Ireland against Afghanistan on 15 March 2019.

 In June 2019, he was named in the Ireland Wolves squad for their home series against the Scotland A cricket team.
 On 10 July 2020, McCollum was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the ODI series against the England cricket team.
 In February 2021, McCollum was named in the Ireland Wolves' squad for their tour to Bangladesh.

+McCollum was named in the Test squad for Ireland's return to the format in their tours to Bangladesh and Sri Lanka in 2023, appearing in all three Tests on the tour.
+He also appeared in Ireland's Test against England at Lord's in June 2023, and during the second innings, despite retiring hurt with an ankle injury and being on crutches, volunteered to return to the crease to help team-mate Andy McBrine reach his maiden Test century, though he was not ultimately required to do so.